19hours/sg-statutes/Acts/Financial Advisers Act.md

 (4) For the purposes of this section —

-(a) “director” includes the spouse, father, step-father, mother, step-mother, son, adopted son, step-son, daughter, adopted daughter, step daughter, brother, step-brother, sister or step-sister, of a director; and
+(a) “director” includes the spouse, father, step-father, mother, step-mother, son, adopted son, step-son, daughter, adopted daughter, step-daughter, brother, step-brother, sister or step-sister, of a director; and

 (b) the Authority may prescribe the items which constitute “unsecured advance”, “unsecured loan” or “unsecured credit facility”.

+[2/2005]

 (5) Any licensed financial adviser which contravenes this section shall be guilty of an offence.

 (6) This section shall have effect without prejudice to section 162 of the Companies Act (Cap.
 50).

+[FTA, s.
+37D; SIA, s.
+53; SIR, reg.
+19; Insurance Intermediaries, s.
+27]

 ### Obligation to disclose product information to clients